Minimal Surfaces in Hyperbolic 3-manifolds

 If an end is not geometrically finite, we call it {\em geometrically infinite end}.
 In particular, let $\cc(M)$ be the convex core of $M$ which is the smallest convex set in $M$ where the inclusion $\cc(M)\hookrightarrow M$ is a homotopy equivalence.
-An equivalent definition is that $\E_i$ is geometrically infinite end in $M$ if $\E_i\subset \cc(M)$.
+In other words, $\E_i$ is geometrically infinite end in $M$ if $\E_i\subset \cc(M)$.
 Hence, every component of $M-\cc(M)$ is a geometrically finite end.

-Geometrically infinite ends are classified into two categories as follows: Ignoring the cusps, if the geometrically infinite end $\E_i$ has positive injectivity radius, then we call $\E_i$ has {\em bounded geometry}.
-Otherwise, we call $\E_i$ has {\em unbounded geometry}.
-One crucial property of the ends with unbounded geometry is that there exists a sequence of geodesics exiting the end.
-In other words, if $\E_i$ is geometrically infinite end, then there exists a sequence of geodesics $\{\alpha^i_n\}$ in $\E_i$ such that $\alpha^i_n\to \infty$, i.e. $\alpha_n^i$ escapes every compact subset of $M$ \cite{Bo}.
-Furthermore, we can choose this sequence of geodesics $\{\alpha^i_n\}$ such that $\|\alpha^i_n\|\searrow 0$ where $\|.\|$ is the length.
-We call such a sequence $\{\alpha^i_n\}$ {\em arbitrarily short geodesics}.
+Geometrically infinite ends are classified into two categories as follows: Ignoring the cusps, if the geometrically infinite end $\E$ has positive injectivity radius, then we call $\E$ has {\em bounded geometry}.
+Otherwise, we say that $\E$ has {\em unbounded geometry}.
+In both cases, there exists a sequence of geodesics $\{\alpha_n\}$ in the end $\E$ escaping to infinity.
+In other words, if $\E\simeq S\times [0,\infty)$, then for any $K>0$, there exists an $N$, such that $\alpha_n\in S\times [K,\infty)$ for any $n\geq N$ \cite{Bo}.